 This track encourages the growing number of management and business historians who work in business schools and social science departments to engage in constructive debate with a wide range of management scholars.
-The 2022 conference theme, 'Reimagining business and management as a force for good' offers ample opportunity to explore the value of historical study for current management.
+The 2024 conference theme is 'Achieving transformation for greater good: Societal, organisational and personal barriers and enablers' offers plenty themes through which to explore the value of historical study for current management.

 In this track we specialize in chronologically or longitudinally motivated research.
 Histories of organizations, industries and institutions give us the opportunity to understand how managers have dealt with reinventing themselves in the past.
-History is replete with makeovers.
-We would welcome papers that explore how businesses and managers have responded to the requirement to change themselves, change the narrative about themselves, or both.
+History abounds in disruptive events.
+We would welcome papers that explore how businesses and managers have responded to the requirement to change themselves in a sustainable way.
 How did this happen, and how successful was it?
 History allows us to both challenge and develop theory by exploring its explanatory power in relation to real events where the outcomes are already known.

 We welcome papers, symposia or workshop proposals either using new and innovative methodologies or applying archival methodology to a new disciplinary context.
-We are also interested in context specific papers using more traditional historical methodology but which take innovative approaches to relate their findings to wider social science concerns including the diversity of experience in present day businesses, regions and communities.
-While the main conference theme ought to feature prominently in all submissions, we encourage cross-disciplinary papers and workshop submissions that link different Tracks.
+We are also interested in context specific papers using more traditional historical methodologies but which take innovative approaches to relate their findings to wider social science concerns including the diversity of experience in present day businesses, regions and communities.
+While the main conference theme ought to feature in submissions, we encourage cross-disciplinary papers and workshop submissions that link different Tracks.

 As a group we are inherently multi-disciplinary and believe in the application of theory to historical analysis, and there is no single epistemology for approaching this.
 We aim to encourage theoretically orientated social science history with a clear relationship to present day debates in the management discipline.
-Contributions might focus on, but are not limited to: the economic or social history of business, historical case studies for theory building, theoretical contributions on the relevance of history to management studies, the uses of history, and history as a method for management studies.
+Contributions should focus on: the economic or social history of business, historical case studies for theory building, theoretical contributions on the relevance of history to management studies, the uses of history, and history as a method for management studies.
 Please note though that while we are open-minded, work without a historical dimension will not be accepted.